milosz275/github-follow-manager/README.md

 - `list-followers`: List all users who are following you.
 - `list-following`: List all users you are following.
 - `list-not-following-back`: List all users who are not following you back.
-- `update-username`: Update your GitHub username in the script.

 ## Acknowledgements